 Want to help?
-Click the "Donate Now" button at the top of this page, or get more information on our Building Musical Community Capital Campaign page.
+Click the "Donate Now" button at the top of this page.

 OCM welcomes gifts through wills, life insurance plans, securities, trusts, real estate and other non-cash vehicles.
 Our Board Chair, Dr. Jasper, has named Omaha Conservatory of Music in his estate plans and encourages others whose lives have been touched by OCM to do the same.

 "OCM is a tremendous force for good in the lives of our students, in our city, and in our region.
 What better way to designate a portion of your estate?” — Dr. David Jasper

 A variety of giving techniques and financial vehicles may be used, depending on the method of giving that is best for you.
 You may name the Omaha Conservatory of Music as a beneficiary in your will, living trust, retirement plan, or insurance contract; contribute a residence; or give through one of the charitable trusts that provide income to both you and OCM.